phillord/hermit-reasoner/readme.txt

   the data property hierarchy and sameAs individuals).
 Disj. classes can still be precomputed when using HermiT's native interface (Reasoner).
   Fixed a bug that sometimes made sameAs computation hang.
+HermiT 1.3.4
+- New OWL API is used (3.2.2).
+Incremental loading and unloading of simple ABoxes (only assertions without complex classes).
+Fixed an error in the equals method of DateTime (no more unsafe casts), and an error for retrieving direct types of individuals.